As monkeypox drops in the West, still no vaccines for Africa

 Dr. Ifedayo Adetifa, head of the Nigeria Center for Disease Control, said the lack of help for Africa was reminiscent of the inequity seen during COVID-19.

-“Everybody looked after their [own] problem and left everybody else,” he said.
+“Everybody looked after their (own) problem and left everybody else,” he said.
 Adetifa lamented that monkeypox outbreaks in Africa never got the international attention that might have prevented the virus from spreading globally.

 Rich countries have stretched their vaccine supplies by using a fifth of the regular dose, but none have expressed interest in helping Africa.
 WHO’s regional office for the Americas recently announced it had struck a deal to obtain 100,000 monkeypox doses that will start being delivered to countries in Latin America and the Caribbean within weeks.
 But no similar agreements have been reached for Africa.